The Big Picture

 by Janice Brewster

 You doodle floor plan sketches during meetings.
 You study home and design magazines.
 You spend every weekend searching for land.
 You’ve got the "dream home" bug.
-Here are a few tips to help you through the planning process:
+Here are 10 tips to help you through the planning process:

-- Do your homework.
-There’s a reason why real estate agents recite the mantra, "Location, location, location."
+here’s a reason why real estate agents recite the mantra "location, location, location."
 You can always change your home, but you can’t change its surroundings.
 Before you buy land, research it and the neighborhood thoroughly.
 Pay attention to both natural and manmade characteristics.
 Will the land accommodate a septic system?
 Is it flat enough to build on?
 Can you build the house you want without creating by far the most expensive home in the area?

 Andrea Warchaizer, Springpoint Inc.